-COVID-19 has had a major impact on the Victorian economy, which is projected to worsen with reintroduction of Stage 3 lockdown for Metropolitan Melbourne and Mitchell Shire as at 8 July 2020.
+COVID-19 has had a major impact on the Victorian economy, which is projected to worsen with reintroduction of Stage 3 lockdown for Regional Victoria and Stage 4 lockdown for Metropolitan Melbourne and Mitchell Shire as of 5 August 2020.

-As a result of restrictions on businesses and the resulting forced closures, Victoria is experiencing an unemployment rate of 6.9% in May 20203, a mid-point between Western Australia (8.1%) and Australian Capital Territory (4.1%).1 This is likely to increase significantly following the predicted conclusion of the JobKeeper program in September 2020.
+As a result of restrictions on businesses and the resulting forced closures, Victoria is experiencing an unemployment rate of 6.9% in May 20203, a mid-point between Western Australia (8.1%) and Australian Capital Territory (4.1%).
+This is likely to increase significantly following the conclusion of the JobKeeper program.

-The Department of Treasury and Finance Victoria has estimated significant losses to the Victorian economy for the June and September quarters4.
+The Department of Treasury and Finance Victoria has estimated significant losses to the Victorian economy for the June and September quarters4..
 The modelling assumes a scenario whereby a six month duration of Stage 3 restrictions occurs between April and September.
-This is well-aligned to the probable outcome for Victoria, due to the Stage 3 lockdown for Metropolitan Melbourne and Mitchell Shire as at 8 July 2020.
+This is well-aligned to the current Victorian scenario, with impacts likely to be worse than predicted due to the high probability of restrictions continuing beyond September.